vanheeringen-lab/genomepy_manuscript/manuscript.md

 Genomepy is freely available under the MIT license and can be installed using Bioconda @doi:10.1038/s41592-018-0046-7, Pip @url:https://pypi.org, or directly used in workflows with our Docker @doi:10.5555/2600239.2600241 [image](https://quay.io/repository/biocontainers/genomepy?tab=tags) or snakemake @doi:10.1093/bioinformatics/bty350 [wrapper](https://snakemake-wrappers.readthedocs.io/en/stable/wrappers/genomepy.html).
 Code and documentation are available on [github](https://github.com/vanheeringen-lab/genomepy) and [github-pages](https://vanheeringen-lab.github.io/genomepy/), respectively.

+## Acknowledgements
+The authors would like to thank Vicky Luna Velez for designing the genomepy logo, Dohoon Lee and Jie Zhu for contributing to the genomepy code, as well as the many github users who provided feedback, ideas and suggestions.

 ## References {.page_break_before}